9 weeks pregnant with multiples

 How do twins and other multiples happen?

 Finding out you’re expecting multiples can come as quite a surprise!
-Most multiple pregnancies aren’t visible on an ultrasound until between 8 and 10 weeks gestation, so, likely, you’ve only just caught wind of the news.
-It’s normal to feel ecstatic, nervous, or just plain overwhelmed when you find out you’re expecting multiples — especially if you’re unsure how you conceived more than one baby.
+Most multiple pregnancies aren’t visible on an ultrasound until between 6 and 8 weeks of gestation, so likely, you’ve only just caught wind of the news.
+It’s normal to feel ecstatic, nervous, or just plain overwhelmed when you find out you’re expecting multiples, especially if this is an unexpected surprise.

-Identical twins (and beyond) happen when a single fertilized egg divides into two or more identical eggs.
-Multiples who are identical have the same genetic material; this means they will be of the same physical sex, and their appearance will be, well, identical — or very close to it!
+Identical twins (triplets, and beyond) happen when a single fertilized egg (zygote) divides into two or more identical zygotes.
+Multiples who are identical have the same exact genetic material; this means they will be of the same physical sex, and their appearance will be, well, identical — or very close to it!

-Fraternal multiples happen when more than one egg is released during ovulation.
+Fraternal multiples happen when more than one egg is released during ovulation, and each is fertilized by a different sperm cell.
 Because fraternal multiples come from their own eggs, they’re no more similar genetically than other full siblings.
-Fraternal twins, triplets, and even quadruplets have their own placentas and amniotic sacs.
+Fraternal twins, triplets, and even quadruplets have their own placentas and amniotic sacs, as well as chorionic sacs.

-That said, it’s possible you could be carrying a mix of identical and fraternal!
-For example, if one egg split in half but you released multiple eggs during ovulation, you could have two identical triplets and one fraternal triplet.
+That said, it’s possible you could be carrying a mix of identical and fraternal multiples!
+For example, if one egg split in half but you released multiple eggs during ovulation, you could have two identical (twins) and one fraternal triplet.

 What are your babies up to this week?